Azure Video Indexer release notes

 February 2022

-Azure Video Indexer website is now supporting account management based on ARM in public preview (see, November 2021 release note).
+Azure AI Video Indexer website is now supporting account management based on ARM in public preview (see, November 2021 release note).

 Leverage open-source code to create ARM based account

-Added new code samples including HTTP calls to use Azure Video Indexer create, read, update and delete (CRUD) ARM API for solution developers.
+Added new code samples including HTTP calls to use Azure AI Video Indexer create, read, update and delete (CRUD) ARM API for solution developers.

 January 2022